Bsully505/Sierpi-ski-triangle/README.md

-#How to use
+# How to use
-For Sierpinski Triangle
+## For Sierpinski Triangle
-run the
+run the file FractalGUITriangle